-Not all training programs belong to the VET scheme and Mental Health First Aid Australia has chosen not to be part of the VET scheme to date.
-This is because MHFA Australia already has the academic research and rigour, that is greater than is required by VET.
-The setting up of VET was to ensure that training programs reach at least an acceptable level of rigour.
-Also, to maintain this academic rigour, we believe it is important to restrict who can train MHFA Instructors, rather than allow any RTO to do this.
+Not all training programs belong to the Vocational Education and Training (VET) scheme and Mental Health First Aid Australia has chosen not to be part of it to date.
+The setting up of VET was to ensure that training programs reach at least an acceptable level of rigour, however, MHFA Australia already has a level of academic research and rigour that is greater than is required by VET.
+Also, to maintain this academic rigour, we believe it is important to restrict who can train MHFA Instructors, rather than allow any Registered Training Organisation (RTO) to do this.

 MHFA Australia completed a five year research project to develop National MHFA Guidelines.
 Since 1st July 2015, MHFA Australia has developed a 3 year accreditation program for MHFA participants to accredit them against these guidelines.
-It is similar to the way National First Aid Standards (which are used to develop and update Red Cross, St Johns Ambulance etc First Aid Courses) are held by the Australian Resuscitation Council.
-Read more about the MHFAider Accreditation Program here.
+It is similar to the way National First Aid Standards (which are used to develop and update Red Cross, St Johns Ambulance, etc. First Aid Courses) are held by the Australian Resuscitation Council.
+Read more about the MHFAider Accreditation Program.